tock/book/src/course/thread-net/comms-app.md

 stack.
 IEEE 802.15.4 (hence forth abbreviated 15.4) is a physical (PHY) and media access control (MAC) specification that is purpose built for low-rate wireless personal area networks.
-As such, 15.4 is harmonious with Tock's use case an embedded operating system for resource constrained devices.
+As such, 15.4 is harmonious with Tock's use case as an embedded operating system for resource constrained devices.

 Notable examples of popular wireless network technologies utilizing 15.4
 include: